NikosDiakonis/openarms/README.md

 # openarms
 🔗 **[Live Site: Open Arms](https://nikosdiakonis.github.io/openarms/)**

 This project was developed as part of a web development e-learning program at the National and Kapodistrian University of Athens.
-The technologies employed include HTML, CSS, JS, and Bootstrap.
+The technologies employed include HyperText Markup Language (HTML), Cascading Style Sheets (CSS), JavaScript, and Bootstrap.
 The primary aim of this project was to gain proficiency with Bootstrap for crafting responsive web pages.

 ### Inspiration